agusbocha/Youtube-API-Analysis/README.md

 The idea of this project is to connect to the Youtube API to get relevant information about channels and videos and to analyze the collected information.

 ### Section 1
-I got information about 30 most relevant channels in Youtube, getting stats such as Views, Subscribers and Total Videos
+I got information about 30 of the most relevant channels in Youtube, getting stats such as Views, Subscribers and Total Videos

 In the exploratory analysis of this information we can see that Mr Beast is the channel with the most Subscribers whereas Like Nastya is the channel with the most views.